Kidnapping Attorneys at Lerner and Rowe

 Arizona Revised Statute (A.R.S.)
 13-1304 – Kidnapping Someone

-When a person is being investigated for or accused of kidnapping someone in the state of Arizona, police and legal officials are looking to see if the person kidnapped was held against their will.
+When a person undergoes investigation for or accused of kidnapping someone in Arizona, police and legal officials investigate to see if the person kidnapped was held against their will.
 They are also looking to see if the accused intentionally used the victim to collect money for ransom or as a hostage and whether or not the person kidnapped was physically harmed or if any form of restraint was used that falls under one of the six factors listed in A.R.S.
 13-1304.

 The six factors / statutory goals of proving a kidnapping charge listed in A.R.S.
 13-304, include: